SarahRoseLives/OP25MCH/readme.md

 ## How To Use It

 1. Setup your raspberry pi, we're testing on Raspbian Lite Bookworm (Latest as of 5/27/2024)
+   2. Skip the next step if you use this image instead:
-2. Download and run setup_raspberrypi.sh
+2. Download and run setup_raspberrypi.sh (Backup Your Stuff!
+Seriously)
    * Note that this will take a LONG LONG time.
    * It creates a new user
    * Creates the OP25 Service